GlebBatykov/minerva/README.md

 ### Logging to files

-For logging to the file `Minerva` contains a ready-made logger `FileLogger'.
+For logging to the file `Minerva` contains a ready-made logger `FileLogger`.

 This logger works in conjunction with a ready-made agent `FileLoggerAgent`.
 You can set the path to the logging file when configuring agents using the `log Path` parameter of the `FileLoggerAgentData` class.
 The path to the logging file can be set either absolute or relative to the project folder.
 The relative path must start with `~/`.
 The default path to the logging file is `~/log/log.log`.